mihudec/ansible_training/lab_guides/Lab01.md

 ```

 ## Running the Playbook
 Playbooks are executed by using the command `ansible-playbook`.
 To see all the supported parameters, run `ansible-playbook --help`.
 You have to provide at least the name of the playbook file.
-Usually you will also want to provide path to the inventory file/folder by using `-i` or `--inventory` option.
+Usually, you will also want to provide a path to the inventory file/folder by using `-i` or `--inventory` option.
 If you don't, Ansible will look in the default location (usually */etc/ansible/hosts*).

 Run the `lab01.yml` playbook and provide inventory file specific for your POD.
 Replace the X with your POD number: `ansible-playbook -i hosts_podX.yml lab01.yml`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjI4MDU4MDY4LC0xNjE2OTc3NTg3LC04Mz
-c5MDEzNjMsNjc5MzcxNTE4LC02MDQ0MzkzMjksLTE0MTYzMjE5
-MTUsLTM1NDM4OTA0MCwtMjUwMjE2NTMxXX0=
+eyJoaXN0b3J5IjpbLTU4OTU1MTI2NCw2MjgwNTgwNjgsLTE2MT
+Y5Nzc1ODcsLTgzNzkwMTM2Myw2NzkzNzE1MTgsLTYwNDQzOTMy
+OSwtMTQxNjMyMTkxNSwtMzU0Mzg5MDQwLC0yNTAyMTY1MzFdfQ
+==
 -->